-Marland was considered a maverick by many oilmen of his day.
+Marland was considered a maverick by many people in nthe industry.
 Others saw him as an innovative leader.
 He was among the first to believe in geology as a tool to help discover oil –and his methods proved to be effective.
 His geology department launched an innovative drilling experiment — core drilling — which became a major operation.
 Marland brought the seismograph from Germany and pioneered use of this geophysical method of locating favorable structures.

 In 1927, Marland suggested that a statue should be erected to honor the spirit of the women who played such a significant role in the settling the region.
 This led to the Pioneer Woman Statue.

 On April 22, 1930, more than 40,000 people gathered to witness the unveiling and hear famous Oklahoma humorist, Will Rogers.
 Marland presented the Pioneer Woman Statue and the land surrounding it to the State of Oklahoma and her people.
 The historic statue stands at Monument Circle, one block from the Marland Mansion.

 The National Route 66 & Transportation Museum in Elk City, “invites both children and adults to experience automobiles of the past with interactive and hands-on displays.